 When you arrive you will meet the radiographer and radiography assistant.
-They will explain the test, and there will be an opportunity to ask questions.
-Your child will be weighed and then will be given a small injection of radioactive liquid.
-If your child has a favourite toy, you may wish to bring it with you for comfort and distraction.
+They will explain the test, and there will be an opportunity to ask further questions.
+Your child will then be given a small injection of radioactive liquid, which shows up on our camera.